Starting an online business can be a great way to make money doing something you love. But what if you don't want to or can't stock physical products?

 If so, you can do it with print on demand (POD).
 And the great part is, you don't need to keep an inventory for it!

-Print on demand is a business model where you design graphics that are printed on products like T-shirts, hoodies, or mugs.
+Print on demand is a business model where you design graphics printed on products like T-shirts, hoodies, or mugs.
 Once you receive an order on your POD store, you forward it to your POD supplier, who prints your graphics on the product and ships it directly to the customer.

 Here is an infographic on how it works: